My favourite software and hardware tools

 - ABBYY Screenshot Reader [used to be FREE; it may also come as bonus with FineReader Pro] – for extracting text from screenshots (or scanned PDFs) using OCR (though it has some other capture features as well).

-- NoteTab Light [FREE] – using it as a clipboard catcher and for cleaning copied text (e.g. removing line breaks and extra spaces when copying from PDFs), plus as a general Notepad replacement.
+- NoteTab Light [FREE] – using it as a clipboard catcher and for cleaning copied text (e.g. removing line breaks and extra spaces when copying from PDFs).
 I created a permanent file called “clipboard.txt,” which is always open.
 I hit Ctrl+Shift+P to activate the “Use as Paste Board” feature, and NoteTab keeps a copy of anything that I capture with Ctrl+C. Then I just click Ctrl+A to select all the text, and then Ctrl+J to “Join Lines” which removes the line breaks.
 Then if necessary, I go to Modify > Spaces > Single Space to remove any extra spaces that can creep in when you copy text from a PDF.
 And then I copy and paste the thus cleaned text into CT, my main database.
 NoteTab is also great for dealing with very large text files, e.g. to search them.

 - ClipCache Pro – a clipboard extender.
 I have it running constantly in the background as a kind of a note-taking back-up service, should I need to find something that I had copied at some point and then lost somehow.
 Originally I bought it for cleaning copied text but I actually found that NoteTab was better at that.